 ^{}Corresponding author's tel: +61293855860 and email: ron.masulis@unsw.edu.au.
-Suman Banerjee (sbanerjee@ntu.edu.sg) gratefully acknowledges financial support (SUG Tier 1) from the Ministry of Education, Singapore.
-We would like to specially thank Harry DeAngelo, David Hirshleifer, Clive Lennox, Prem Jain and Thomas H. Noe for detailed comments.
-We would also like to thank seminar participants at Indian Institute of Management, Calcutta and Indian Statistical Institute, Calcutta and FIRN Conference 2012 participants and in particular Jordan Neyland and Neil Galpin for their helpful comments.
+Suman Banerjee (sbanerj1@uwyo.edu) gratefully acknowledges financial support (SUG Tier 1) from the Ministry of Education, Singapore.
+We would like to specially thank Harry DeAngelo, David Hirshleifer, Clive Lennox, Prem Jain, Thomas H. Noe and Laura Stark for insightful comments.
+We would also like to thank participants at FIRN Conference 2012 participants and in particular Jordan Neyland and Neil Galpin for their helpful comments.
+Also, we would like to thank participants at the Indian School of Business Summer Conference 2014 and in particular Abhiroop Mukherjee for helpful comments.
 All remaining errors are our own.